technology-toolbox/website/content/blog/jjameson/2013/05/07/powershell-scripts-for-managing-the-hosts-file.md

 ---
-title: "PowerShell Scripts for Managing the Hosts File"
+title: PowerShell Scripts for Managing the Hosts File
 date: 2013-05-07T23:01:18-06:00
 excerpt:
-  "Here's a set of scripts to make it easier to view the hostname mappings in the hosts file, as well as add and remove hostnames."
+  Here's a set of scripts to make it easier to view the hostname mappings in the hosts file, as well as add and remove hostnames.
 aliases:
   [
     "/blog/jjameson/archive/2013/05/07/powershell-scripts-for-managing-the-hosts-file.aspx",